-Charter School elementary schools will offer a recess period on all days during the school year.
-This policy may be waived on early dismissal or late arrival days.
+All elementary schools will offer at least 20 minutes of recess on all days during the school year This policy may be waived on early dismissal or late arrival days.
 If recess is offered before lunch, schools will have appropriate hand-washing facilities and/or hand-sanitizing mechanisms located just inside/outside the cafeteria to ensure proper hygiene prior to eating and students are required to use these mechanisms before eating.
 Hand-washing time, as well as time to put away coats/hats/gloves, will be built in to the recess transition period/timeframe before students enter the cafeteria.

 Outdoor recess will be offered when weather is feasible for outdoor play in accordance with our authorizer, LAUSD's, safety plan.
-In the event that the school or Charter School must conduct indoor recess, teachers and staff will follow the indoor recess guidelines that promote physical activity for students, to the extent practicable.
+In the event that the school or district must conduct indoor recess, teachers and staff will follow the indoor recess guidelines that promote physical activity for students, to the extent practicable.